-S - Dear
+Dear

-The Illinois Environmental Protection Agency ("Illinois EPA") has reviewed the High Priority Corrective Action Plan ("plan") submitted for the above-referenced incident.
-This plan, dated December 1, 1998, was received by the Illinois EPA on December 2, 1998.
+The Illinois Environ mental Pr rotection A Agency ("Illinois EPA") ha s reviewed the High Priority C orrectiv /c This plan,

+Action Plan ("plan") submitted for the above-referenced incident.
+This plan, dated December 4, 1998, was received by the Illinois EPA on December 2, 1998.
 Citations in this letter are from the Environmental Protection Act ("Act") and 35 Illinois Administrative Code ("35 IAC").

-Pursuant to 35 IAC Section 732.405(c) and Section 57.7(c)(4) of the Act, the Illinois EPA is medifying the plan.
+Pursuant to 35 IAC Section 732.405(c) and Section 57.7(c)(4) of the Act, the Illinois EPA is modifying the plan.
 The following modifications are necessary, in addition to those provisions already outlined in the plan, to demonstrate compliance with 35 IAC Part 732 and Title XVI of the Act:

-Perform the leaching factor equation (R14) on the concentration of benzene detected insoils a: MW In addition, determine the dissolved hydrocarbon concentration along the centerline to the north of MW-3 by performing equation R26 based on the results of R14.
+Perform the leaching factor equation (R14) on the concentration of beazene detected involte a: MW-3.
+In addition, determine the dissolved hydrocarbon concentration along the centerline in the north of MW-3 by performing equation R26 based on the results of R14.

 It should be noted that the Illinois EPA has developed a model letter for LUST owners/operators to send to off-site property owners for the purpose of requesting access for investigation and/or remediation.
 The letter outlines terms that the LUST owner/operator will abide by if access is provided without the necessity of an injunction.
 This information was developed based on requirements outlined in Section 22.2c of the Environmental Protection Act (415 ILCS 5/22.2c).
 This process is now in effect and should be followed for all future access requests.
-The decision to accept the documentation provided in the above-referenced plan for off-site access denial was based on site-specific circumstances and timing.
+The decision to accept the documentation provided in the above referenced plan for off-site access denial was based on site-specific circumstances and timing.
 This does not mean that the Illinois EPA will accept any other future or past attempts at off-site access without the proper documentation in the form of the model letter.
 Please find attached a copy of the model letter for your information.

-Additionally, the Illinois EPA has revised form LPC 568 that was previous sent to you in a letter dated March 17, 1998.
+Additionally, the Illinois EPA has revised form LPC 568 that was previous sent to you in a sener dated March 17, 1998.
 This form must be completed and submitted to the Illinois EPA prior to issuance of the No Further Remediation Letter.